Delhi Sands flower-loving fly: Fly

-Hogue (1967) described the emergence of an adult El Segundo flower-loving fly ata site in Hermosa Beach in 1965.
+Hogue (1967) described the emergence of an adult El Segundo flower-loving fly at a site in Hermosa Beach in 1965.
 Based on this and other observations, it appears that the pupae are located underground.
 Rogers and Mattom (1993) found a large number of the pupal cases of three desert species of Rhaphiomidas.
 In all instances, the pupal cases were found on the surface of hardened sand in open areas at least 5 feet (1.5 m) from perennial plants.
 When they emerge, the pupae extend only their anterior half from the soil substrate, creating distinctive emergence holes that are clearly not the burrows of other animals.

 The flight season of the Delhi Sands flower-loving fly extends from early June to early September.
 The adults are active during the warmest portions of the day during periods of direct sunlight, generally from 10:00 am to 2:00 pm PDT.
 Adults have not been observed to fly during cloudy, overcast, or rainy conditions.
 The animals rarely fly during windy or breezy conditions, which typically occur in the afternoon.
 However, during these periods they have been located by disturbing the vegetation where they are perching.
 Ovipositing has only been observed from mid to late afternoon, between 2:00 pm and 5:00 pm, when temperatures start to cool.